denis-sokolov/oncilla/docs/network/wsProtocol.md

 The client expresses an intent to change the data with a `push` message, with `kind`, `id`, and `value`, but also `lastSeenRevision` and `pushId`.

 **lastSeenRevision** A verbatim string value of the `revision` field of the latest update of the entity the client has.
 To be able to perform an update, the client must have first seen a domain entity in an update from the server.
-Pushes without seeing previous versions are disallowed.
+Updates without seeing previous versions are disallowed.
+To create an item that did not exist before, send special string `creating-new-item` as lastSeenRevision.

 **pushId** A unique-per-connection push id string, generated on the client.
 The client can use this field as described later.